epic-kitchens/epic-kitchens-download-scripts/README.md

 **Important:** We have recently detected an error in our pre-extracted RGB and Optical flow frames for two videos in our dataset.
 This does not affect the videos themselves or any of the annotations in this github.

-However, if you've been using our pre-extracted frames, you can use the script to download the correct files:
+However, if you've been using our pre-extracted frames or object/hand detections and masks, you can use the script to download the correct files:

 ```bash
 python epic_downloader.py --errata
 ```

-This will download only the 4 affected files:
+This will download only the affected files:

 - `P01/rgb_frames/P01_109.tar`
 - `P01/flow_frames/P01_109.tar`
+- `P01/hand-objects/P01_109.pkl`
+- `P01/masks/P01_109.pkl`
 - `P27/rgb_frames/P27_103.tar`
 - `P27/flow_frames/P27_103.tar`
+- `P27/hand-objects/P27_103.pkl`
+- `P27/masks/P27_103.pkl`

 If you had downloaded these files previously, they will be overwritten.

 As of 26/09/2020, regardless of the `--errata` argument, the script will **always** download the correct version of the above files.

+As of 02/12/2020, the correct object/hand detections and masks will also be downloaded regardless of the `--errata` argument.

 # Using the script